jjc2718/netreg/README.md

 # netscape

-Evaluating the **net**work/pathway regularization land**scape** for gene expression data
+Exploring the **net**work/pathway regularization land**scape** for gene expression data

-Overall goal of this project: explore network regularized methods for a variety of practical problems using a variety of biological networks.
+Overall goal of this project: evaluate network regularized methods for a variety of practical problems using a variety of biological networks.

 At present, this repo contains an adaptation of the pipeline used in